gripep/data_viz_city_tech/README.md

 ![](https://i.redd.it/7v0a4ldssdq11.png)

-* No semicolumns at the end of each statement
+* No ";" at the end of each statement
 * No "{}", just ":" and indentation
 * No declaration of variables